WELCOME TO TRAUMA BASED PARENTING

 As foster parents and adoptive parents, have we ever stopped and spent time thinking of the massive loss our children have had to endure to come into care, to be adopted?

 Do we really spend time understanding just all they have gone through to get to this point?
 To arrive at your doorstep with their belongings in bags unsure of what awaits them on the other side of the door.

 If we can recognize the loss that has occurred, if we can see their behaviours as a direct result of that loss, maybe we can change our lens.
 Maybe we can change the outcome of a child’s life.
 We can connect with them and help them to begin from their losses.

-Maybe, just maybe we can learn to parent through the lens of loss.
+Maybe, just maybe we can learn to parent with a trauma base.